AI 9 min read

 Start with the job, not the tool

 The most common way small businesses waste money on AI is buying a tool before naming the problem.
 A dental practice and a marketing agency have completely different priorities, and a tool built for the wrong job produces poor results no matter how good it is.
-So pick your biggest time-drain first, then pick the tool.
-The typical small business now runs a stack of about five AI tools, according to the Small Business and Entrepreneurship Council (opens in a new tab), and spends roughly $200 to $500 a month on it.
-The winners are the ones who added those tools one problem at a time, not all at once.
+Pick your biggest time-drain first.
+Then pick the tool.
+The typical small business now runs a stack of about five AI tools, according to the Small Business and Entrepreneurship Council (opens in a new tab), and spends $200 to $500 a month on it.
+The winners added those tools one problem at a time.
+Not all at once.

 §